Advanced Lawnmower Simulator

-Advanced Lawnmower Simulator is a 1988 simulation game for the ZX Spectrum.
-The player is tasked with mowing lawns in exchange for rewards.

-The game was developed as an April Fools' joke by Your Sinclair, who published a joke review lauding it, and released the game on a cover tape.
-Several letters about the game appeared in the magazine following release, and it was revealed as an April Fools' prank in August 1990.
-The game has been noted as extremely unusual by IGN and Geek.com.
-It has also received a cult following, has received remakes, and has inspired other games with similar titles.
+Advanced Lawnmower Simulator is a video game for the ZX Spectrum published as an April Fools' Day joke by Your Sinclair magazine in 1988.
+The player is tasked with mowing lawns with a lawn mower in exchange for rewards.
+The magazine claimed the game was developed and published by "Gardensoft" and also published a joke review lauding it and released the game on a cover tape.
+It was not officially labelled as a prank until August 1990.
+The concept has inspired other games with similar titles.

 Gameplay

 The player is presented with a choice of six lawnmowers, five of which are inoperative and cannot be used.
 Once the only operative lawnmower has been picked, the player then uses it to mow a lawn.
 There is only one key ("M"), and pressing it mows one square of lawn.
 After a lawn is completely mowed, the player is rewarded if it was done well enough.
 All lawns are identical.

-After a few lawns have been mowed, the player gets killed automatically (according to Your Sinclair, the mower "hits a rock and blows up") and the game starts over.
+After a few lawns have been mowed, the player gets killed automatically (according to Your Sinclair, the mower "hits a rock and blows up") and the game starts again.